enricofer/wind_forecast_routing/README.md

 - optionally specify grib, waypoints and route files location (otherwise the plugin will place the files in system temporary directory)

+- check **Animate route with temporal controller at the end of algorithm processing** control whether temporal capabilities should be activated to improve results visualization

 - Perform routing with ``Run``.
 The plugin will download the wind model chosen for the area of interest, and will calculate the fastest route.

 - At the and of calculation press  ``Close`` and Enjoy results.